globus/globus-compute/docs/endpoints/config_reference.rst

 ==========================

 The YAML configurations discussed above are facades over the following Python classes.
-Though the vast majority of users will only use the YAML configuration file (``config.yaml``), we present the following class documentation to show all of the available options.
+Though the vast majority of users will only use the YAML configurations, we present the following class documentation to show all of the available options.

 .. autoclass:: globus_compute_endpoint.endpoint.config.config.UserEndpointConfig
    :members: